dadoz/MxmSoundtrackList/README.md

-# GithubStargazers
+# MxmSoundtrackList
-Android application to handle all stargazer that are following you.
+Android application to handle all Tracks from MXM api.

 # Clone this repo
 First of all clone this repo typing `git clone <github-project-url>`